studio24/requirements-checker/README.md

 # Requirements checker

-Simple PHP requirements checker for hosting environments
+Simple PHP requirements checker for checking minimum requirements for PHP web applications at your hosting environment.

 ## Usage